 Let me clarify that there are a large variety of meditations, from walking meditation to sound meditation to guided or focused meditation.

 Many people believe that meditation is just sitting cross-legged and repeating “OM” for 15-20 minutes.
 But it’s not.
 Meditation for me is not a religion; rather it is a practice of becoming mindful of ones thoughts and feelings.

-When I talk about a meditation practice with my clients, I usually get replies like: “I don’t know how to do meditation,” “I can’t sit still,” “I don’t have time for meditation”
+When I talk about a meditation practice with my clients, I usually get replies like: “I don’t know how to do meditation,” “I can not sit still,” “I don’t have time for meditation”

 My observation of human mentality is that people will make time for what they want to do.
 But trust me once you start experiencing the benefits of meditation, it just might become what you really want to do.